 Clare is an award-winning biographer, and regular contributor to historical and current affairs journals, TV and radio.

 Clare's latest book, The Women Who Flew for Hitler (2017), is a joint biography of two extraordinary women whose skills put them at the heart of the Third Reich but whose choices meant they ended their lives on opposite sides of history.
 Watch Clare talking about the book here.
 Clare's first book, The Woman Who Saved the Children (2009), about child rights pioneer Eglantyne Jebb, won the Daily Mail Biographers' Club prize and was praised by then PM Gordon Brown as 'a truly brilliant book'.
 Watch Clare talking about the book here.
 The Spy Who Loved (2012) looks at the remarkable life of Krystyna Skarbek, aka Christine Granville, Britain's first female special agent of the Second World War.
-Now optioned by Universal Studios, the book led to Care receiving Poland's national honour, the Bene Merito, in 2014.
+Now optioned by Universal Studios, the book led to Clare receiving Poland's national honour, the Bene Merito, in 2014.
 Trailer here.

 Clare has previously worked for Save the Children and Sight Savers International.
 She is a member of English PEN, the Biographers' Club, Historical Writers Association, and Writers Against Racism.
 She lives in Essex with her husband, the artist Ian Wolter, their three daughters and hairy lurcher.